benjcunningham/ben/README.md

 * `ben.alarms`: Directory of sound assets; for example `~/R/alarms/`

+To take advantage of the Pushbullet notification wrappers, `RPushbullet` should be configured with `~/.rpushbullet.json` or equivalent global options.

 ## License

 This package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.